sourcegraph/handbook/content/company-info-and-process/policies/data-management-policy.md

 ## **Data & Device Disposal**

-Data classified as confidential shall be securely deleted when no longer needed.
+Data classified as private shall be securely deleted when no longer needed.
 Sourcegraph shall assess the data and disposal practices of third-party vendors in accordance with the Third-Party Management Policy.
-Only third-parties who meet Sourcegraph requirements for secure data disposal shall be used for storing and processing confidential data.
+Only third-parties who meet Sourcegraph requirements for secure data disposal shall be used for storing and processing private data.

-Sourcegraph shall ensure that all confidential data is securely deleted from company devices prior to, or at the time of disposal.
+Sourcegraph shall ensure that all private data is securely deleted from company devices prior to, or at the time of disposal.

 ## **Annual Data Review**